Opened: Apr 1977

 The fire flared up again that night and the same fire crews returned to stop it once again, but this time it was spreading faster and was harder to control.
 The fire was eventually put out, but only after Carousel Candy and the adjoining bumper cars were destroyed.

 Following the blaze, the remains were completely removed and plans were underway for its replacement.
 When the park reopened in March 2022, a construction wall was placed around the former building’s footprint with signs announcing a new Scamper bumper car ride and Carousel Candy shop for 2023.
+However, the sign was gone by the end of the 2022 season and there’s been no public update on a new Scamper as of June 2023.

 MORE FROM LHP